-The tightness of the star formation law (dispersion $\sim$0.2\,dex or less than a factor of two) which we found using our newly `homogenized' literature data in Sect. \ref{sect:MgasvsSFR} is remarkable and points to a very direct and apparently ubiquitous link between the global molecular content of galaxies and how much of it is being converted into stars.
+The tightness of the SF law (dispersion $\sim$0.2\,dex or less than a factor two) that we found using our newly ``homogenized" literature data in Section \ref{sect:MgasvsSFR} is remarkable and points to a very direct and apparently ubiquitous link between the global molecular content of galaxies and how much of it is being converted into stars.
 It is akin to stating that, for normal disk galaxies out to at least $z$\,$\simeq$\,2.5, once the \sfr\ has been measured the size of the associated molecular gas reservoir can be inferred with high accuracy, and vice-versa.
-In our calibration of the integrated S-K law in Sect. \ref{sect:calib}, we adopted a statistical (metallicity-dependent) estimate of the CO-to-H$_2$ conversion factor, \aCO, for 90\% of the normal galaxies in our reference sample when we were translating the observed correlation between \lir\ and \lco\ to a more physical relation between \sfr\ and \mmol.
-While using an average \aCO\ and neglecting the associated scatter in principle artificially reduces the dispersion of the S-K law, it is not inconceivable that a dispersion in \aCO\ has produced the observed width of the \lir\ vs. \lco\ relation and that the underlying star formation law might be intrinsically even tighter than the 0.2\,dex we measured here.
-To truly test the universality of the `normal'-galaxy S-K law there are at least two complementary ways forward.
-On the one hand, it will be important to compile samples of galaxies for which star formation and gas estimates rely on strictly identical tracers (e.g. the ground-state transition of $^{12}$CO).
-On the other hand, it may prove worthwhile to assess in detail (e.g. by means of a full sampling of the SLEDs of molecular gas tracers) how star-formation proceeds in different phases of the ISM.
-Having the capability of doing this in a resolved fashion, we also have the potential to reveal what causes the mild \sfr-dependence of \sfe, which manifests itself as a non-linear slope of the integrated S-K relation (\sfr\,$\propto$\,$M_{\rm mol.}^{1.2}$). \citet{saintonge12} have proposed that the rise of \sfe\ across the main sequence is due to morphological `stabilization' of the ISM in bulged galaxies \citep[see][]{martig09}, which are more abundant on the lower part of the main-sequence locus.
-Resolved studies of the star formation law will also be able to reveal whether a similar mechanism is responsible for the \sfe-increase with redshift in massive galaxies; while it could be due to the increasing absence of bulged galaxies at high redshift \citep[e.g.][]{oesch10}, it seems just as plausible that star formation in an increasingly turbulent medium including massive star-forming clumps would proceed in a more efficient fashion.
+In our calibration of the integrated S-K law in Section \ref{sect:calib}, we adopted a statistical (metallicity-dependent) estimate of the CO-to-H$_2$ conversion factor, \aCO, for 90\% of the normal galaxies in our reference sample when we were translating the observed correlation between \lir\ and \lco\ to a more physical relation between \sfr\ and \mmol.
+While using an average \aCO\ and neglecting the associated scatter in principle artificially reduces the dispersion of the S-K law, it is not inconceivable that a dispersion in \aCO\ has produced the observed width of the \lir\ versus \lco\ relation.
+Simulations by \citet{feldmann12b} for example suggest that on kiloparsec-scales and above variations in the conversion factor can be as large as 0.15\, dex.
+The underlying SF law thus might be intrinsically even tighter than the 0.2\,dex we measure here.
+To truly test the universality of the ``normal"-galaxy S-K law there are at least two complementary ways forward.
+On the one hand, it will be important to compile samples of galaxies for which SF and gas estimates rely on strictly identical tracers (e.g. the ground-state transition of $^{12}$CO).
+On the other hand, it may prove worthwhile to assess in detail (e.g. by means of a full sampling of the SLEDs of molecular gas tracers) how SF proceeds in different phases of the ISM.
+Having the capability of doing this in a resolved fashion, we also have the potential to reveal what causes the mild \sfr\ dependence of \sfe, which manifests itself as a non-linear slope of the integrated S-K relation (\sfr\,$\propto$\,$M_{\rm mol.}^{1.2}$). \citet{saintonge12} have proposed that the rise of \sfe\ across the MS is due to morphological ``stabilization" of the ISM in bulged galaxies \citep[see][]{martig09}, which are more abundant on the lower part of the MS locus.
+Resolved studies of the SF law will also be able to reveal whether a similar mechanism is responsible for the \sfe\ increase with redshift in massive galaxies; while it could be due to the increasing absence of bulged galaxies at high redshift \citep[e.g.,][]{oesch10}, it seems just as plausible that SF in an increasingly turbulent medium including massive star-forming clumps would proceed in a more efficient fashion.